 Pack light, at first.
 Remember, what you bring, you will have to unpack when you return.
 Make a few trips, then add to your gear list.
 Pay attention to weather conditions and prepare for the changes, any time.
 Checklists are very helpful for every aspect of camping; menus, shelter, toys, tools, laminate lists and keep with your gear.
 Encourage kids to help with planning, packing, and setting up; valuable skills that will also emotionally invest them in the adventure.

 Be aware of hazards.
 This will vary by destination but you’ll want to be familiar with plants, wildlife, and weather considerations of the area.

-While there are myriad ways to add flair to personal camping style, some aspects are simply non-negotiable.
+While there are myriad ways to add flair to personal family camping style, some aspects are simply non-negotiable.
 Following Leave No Trace principles are great guideline to consider whenever taking to the great outdoors, but keep these ideas in mind, too:

 Secure your food!
 It’s tempting to think of campgrounds as the domains of people but animals are drawn to the temptations of easy access to coolers, backpacks, bags, and boxes.
 A good rule of thumb is to lock all food (and any personal products that contain odors, like toothpaste, deodorant, etc.) in a hard-sided vehicle.
 Practices vary by location, but be sure to secure your food according to local regulations.